Arcyvilk/Arcyvilk/README.md

 ### Welcome to my lair

 100% human-made, ethically sourced code straight from the virgin fields of Eastern Europe.

-Quality still questionable.
+No artificial intelligence; only genuine stupidity.

 ---